romansokolik/LHL-Final-Project-SQL/README.md

 # Final Project Transforming and Analyzing Data with SQL

 ## Description
-E-commerce data files representing online transactions and activities such as web-pages views.
+E-commerce data files representing online transactions and activities such as web-pages viewing.

 ## Project/Goals
 - The Transforming and Analyzing Data with SQL Project is a great introduction to the SQL world.